allnulled/basic-filesystem-store/README.md

-**Description**:  Default values of options.
+**Description**:  default values of options.
 Any property here can be overwritten from the constructor's options.

 **Property**:  `basedir:String` - directory used as store.